-40 Redressal of complaints and grievances:
+5.8.
+Redressal of complaints and grievances:

 Depositors having any complaint / grievance with regard to services rendered by the Bank has a right to approach authority (ies) designated by the Bank for handling customer complaint / grievances.
 The details of the internal set up for redressal of complaints / grievances will be displayed in the branch premises.
 The branch officials shall provide all required information regarding procedure for lodging the complaint.
-In case the depositor does not get response from the Bank within one month from date of complaint or he/she is not satisfied with the response received from the Bank, he/she has a right to approach Banking Ombudsman appointed by the Reserve Bank of India.
+In case the depositor does not get response from the Bank within 30 days from date of complaint or he/she is not satisfied with the response received from the Bank, he/she has a right to approach Banking Ombudsman appointed by the Reserve Bank of India.

-41 Survey on customer satisfaction:
+5.9.
+Survey on customer satisfaction:

-Conducting a periodical survey on the services rendered by the Bank would be of more help to know the customer's expectations and their problems due to procedural aspects, or due to behavioural attitude of staff.
+Conducting a periodical survey on the services rendered by the Bank would be of more help to know the customer's expectations and their problems due to procedural aspects, or due to behavioral attitude of staff.
 The survey would also include speed, accuracy, and convenience in transactions, products/services etc., provided by the Bank, to identify the problem prone areas prevailing and to streamline/eliminate such problems.
 Survey findings would be placed to Customer Service Committee of the Board for its directions.

-42 Extension of Alternate Delivery Channels to Savings Bank & Current Deposit account holders banking, mobile banking including SMS banking facility and phone banking.
-Wherever such electronic facilities are offered as a part of the basic account/ Product, Bank will obtain specific consent of the customers after explaining the risk associated for availing the facility.
+5.10.
+Extension of Alternate Delivery Channels to Savings Bank & Current Deposit account holders

+The Bank offers choice of electronic channels to customers for conducting their banking transactions.
+The choice of electronic channels includes ATM, Internet Banking, Mobile Banking including SMS Banking facility and Phone Banking.
+Wherever such electronic facilities are offered as a part of the basic account/ product, Bank will obtain specific consent of the customers after explaining the risk associated for availing the facility.